ryvoxr/notebook/school/history/apush/unit-5/assignments/assignment-4.md

       necessarily void...heh)

 Because of the Fifth Amendment (prohibiting taking property without due process)
-- Congress could not prevent souther citizens from moving slave property into the territories
+- Congress could not prevent southern citizens from moving slave property into the territories
 - Declared the Northwest Ordinance and the Missouri Compromise unconstitutional
 - Congress could not give territorial governments the right to declare free until they had a constitution and were a state